Canada Board of Directors

 Ivan received the Dorothy Ley Award for Excellence in Palliative Care in 2001.
 He has served on the Boards of Directors for Navigators of Canada and the Ontario Theological Seminary.
 Ivan and his wife, Kitty, have been married for 41 years.

-Dan is a pediatric surgeon working part-time with BethanyKids Ethiopia in Addis Ababa, Ethiopia.
-Following medical school studies in Toronto, Canada, he trained in general surgery at McGill University, then in pediatric surgery at the Universite de Montreal.
-He has also earned a Masters in Health Professions Education through the University of Illinois in Chicago.
-He has practiced academic surgery for 10 years in Kingston, Canada, and since 2003 has been in clinical and academic practice in Africa.
+Following medical school studies in Toronto, Canada, he trained in general surgery at McGill University, then in pediatric surgery at the Université de Montreal.
+He has also earned a Masters in Health Professions Education through the University of Illinois in Chicago and a Doctorate in Health Strategy & Management from Erasmus University, Rotterdam.
+He has practiced academic surgery for 10 years in Kingston, Canada, then for 12 years in East Africa, and since 2015 in Montreal.

-Dan is married to Dita who is a nursing clinician and educator, and the Poenarus have two adult sons.
+Dan is married to Dita who is a nursing clinician and educator.
+The Poenarus have two adult sons.